-i think its because its the one culture, that completely embraces the Spa philosophy.
+Why?
+For me it is the one culture that completely embraces the Spa philosophy.

-A philosophy that works to balance the mind, body and soul, through the use of healing practices.
+A philosophy that focuses on balancing the mind, body and soul, through the use of healing practices.

 This is a practice that has been used for centuries, and passed down from generation to generation.

 In the East, it is the belief that all Spa treatments are balanced through outer and inner beauty.

 - Herbal tonics

 - Selfless gestures towards others

 This article looks at some of the treatments that collectively make up the Thai Spa experience….